andrewjacobson5/secureFTP/docs/README.md

 `chmod 755 generate_certs.sh`

 **then run:**\
-`make install` to install dependencies from requirements.txt
+`make install` to install dependencies from requirements.txt IF needed

 **and:**\
 `make run` to run the program

 **To clean (removes certificates and cleans cache):**\
 `make clean`

+Avoid running `make` by itself

 ---